Anemone multifida: Distribution and habitat

 Anemone multifida is found growing on calcareous ledges, in areas with rocky or gravelly soils around lakes and other water ways, and on dunes.
-In Minnesota it is record as growing in a prairie.
+In Minnesota it is recorded as growing in a prairie.

 It is typically found growing in subarctic and boreal areas in western and central North America but some populations are also found in mountainous and temperate habitats in the southern parts of its North American range.
 It is also found around the Great lakes region and there are rare occurrences in the north eastern US states and eastern Canada.

 A. multifada is poisonous as it has high ranunculin content: about 8.1% in aerial parts and 4% in root per dry weight.